ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 ![Qualifier mappool table](/wiki/shared/news/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap/mappool-ro32.jpg)

 The first pool of the bracket stage was quite balanced, all things considered.
-With such a front-heavy Qualifiers pool with some of the hardest maps we've seen pooled in the stage in recent years, most players should've found Round of 32 to be a breeze in comparison.
-Not easy by any means, but definitely a good time to rest before climbing up the bracket ladder.
+The Qualifier pool had some of the hardest maps we've seen pooled for the stage in recent years, so most players should've found the Round of 32 to be a breeze in comparison.
+It was not easy by any means, but definitely a good time to rest before climbing up the bracket ladder.

 The only exception to this was [Lin Xiao An - Tan Yun Xi](https://osu.ppy.sh/beatmapsets/2491926#mania/5475120) (LN2) by ::{ flag=CN }:: [ExNeko](https://osu.ppy.sh/users/7590894).
 For those who have been following the series, this should not come as a surprise.
-The long note coordination picks are usually not the easiest ones to perform well in, even for our long note seasoned veterans.
+The long note coordination picks are usually not the easiest ones to perform well in, even for our seasoned long note veterans.
 As such, this map was banned in 11 out of 16 matches.

-On the opposite end we have [KORDHELL x VALORANT - VYSE](https://osu.ppy.sh/beatmapsets/2491995#mania/5475288) (RC4) by ::{ flag=TW }:: [Slowpoke104](https://osu.ppy.sh/users/23633474).
+On the opposite end, we had [KORDHELL x VALORANT - VYSE](https://osu.ppy.sh/beatmapsets/2491995#mania/5475288) (RC4) by ::{ flag=TW }:: [Slowpoke104](https://osu.ppy.sh/users/23633474).
 Chordjack picks, especially those found in earlier rounds, are considered to be the easiest to get high accuracy on.
-This is exemplified by the fact the highest of scores were achieved in this map, as seen in this week's [mappool statistics](https://docs.google.com/spreadsheets/d/1A0FwQaeqKzIrdANh-lGrzHEE793lbiWry8SodZ2Q0Ag/edit?rm=minimal&gid=1348598934#gid=1348598934).
+Indeed, this week's highest scores were achieved on this very map, as seen in the [mappool statistics](https://docs.google.com/spreadsheets/d/1A0FwQaeqKzIrdANh-lGrzHEE793lbiWry8SodZ2Q0Ag/edit?rm=minimal&gid=1348598934#gid=1348598934).

 ## Round of 32 summary